djsurt/io/charts/charts.md

 The React widgets in the [io repo](https://github.com/modelearth/io/) originate from the EPA's [USEEIO-widgets repo](https://github.com/USEPA/useeio-widgets/).
 Note: EPA downgraded reactjs from ^18.2.0 to ^17.0.2 to solve compability issue with MAC.
 (Jan 2024)

-[The build folder](../build) is copied from USEEIO-widgets into the [io repo](https://github.com/modelearth/io/) to provide a static copy of the API's json files.
+[The build folder](../build) is copied from useeio-widgets into the [io repo](https://github.com/modelearth/io/) to provide a static copy of the API's json files.
 The io repo includes additional code for integrating widgets.

 - [Inflow-Outflow Chart](inflow-outflow/#set=prosperity&indicators=VADD,JOBS) - [Tires](inflow-outflow/#sectors=326210&set=prosperity&indicators=JOBS,VADD) - (<a href="../build/iochart.html#indicators=ENRG,GHG,VADD&sectors=113000,327310,327400,333613,335912,336111,562111,562212">Widget only</a>)<!-- &page=1&count=10 --><!-- [imfast.io](https://useeiowidgets.imfast.io/iochart.html#sectors=322130,325520,327910,541200)-->